-The 2021 Pilgrimage has been delayed to Saturday 25 September and will be led by the Revd Canon Fiona Brampton, Chaplain at Little Gidding.
-For more information, to let us know you are coming, follow the link.
+The 2023 Pilgrimage is on Saturday 20 May and will be led by the Revd Carys Walsh.
+For more information, to let us know you are coming, and to book Lunch and/or Tea, follow the link.

 The Library at Ferrar House contains a number of older books, and one or two of them are in a not-very-good condition.
 The late Canon Bill Girard lived in his retirement at Little Gidding, and is now buried in the